ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-The Interact Haptics script is attached along side the Interactable Object script and provides controller haptics on touch, grab and use of the object.
+The Interact Haptics script is attached on the same GameObject as an Interactable Object script and provides controller haptics on touch, grab and use of the object.

 ### Inspector Parameters